AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Because of minimum batch of 5 for the PCB order plus shipment, project is very well suited for the group build or club projects.
 If anyone wants to make money out of it - you have my blessings and prayers for the success!

+There are active discussions on group build and group purchase on QRP Labs forum hosted by groups.io, please visit https://groups.io/g/QRPLabs.

 I can only do a limited support and further development on best effort basis.

 Sardar - AC8L, 4K6SA, VA3DUA.</br>